The Abel Tasman National Park

 Abel Tasman and the Sand Flies

-He recommended to take the land route to get to the Abel Tasman National Park.
+He recommended taking the land route to get to the Abel Tasman National Park.

 To be more precise, he told us to go to Totaranui because there are fewer tourists.
 We were very happy about this tip and set off immediately.

 The ride there was quite adventurous as the roads were narrow and unpaved.
-We already have had some nerve-wrecking roads behind us during our time in New Zealand.
-Mostly because I’m afraid of heights, and the side of the roads just go straight down.
+We already have had some nerve-wracking roads behind us during our time in New Zealand.
+Mostly because I’m afraid of heights, and the side of the road goes straight down.
 Drives up and down were not uncommon.
 But as Dave reminded us with a smile: “Well, these are New Zealand’s streets!”